uwsampa/accept/README.md

 Here's the easiest way to get started:

 1. Clone this repository to your Unix-like system.
+Use `git clone --recurse-submodules` to grab the project's dependencies.

 2. Install [CMake][] and [Ninja][], which our build scripts use to build to tool.
 (If you like, you can of course edit the relevant scripts to use make or another build tool instead of Ninja.)